till-s/mecatica-usb/README.md

   1. `chdir example/sw`
   2. `make blktst`

-The `blktst` program puts the endpoint in firmware into "blast" mode.
-In this mode the endpoint discards all incoming data (after reading it) and it feeds the *OUT* endpoint with a counter value at the maximum rate (60MB/s in high- speed, 1.5MB/s in full-speed mode).
+The `blktst` program puts the endpoint into "blast" mode.
+In this mode the endpoint discards all incoming data (after reading it) and it feeds the *OUT* endpoint with an incrementing counter value at the maximum rate (60MB/s in high-speed, 1.5MB/s in full-speed mode).

 `blktst` uses an ample amount of buffer space and schedules bulk-read (or bulk-write) operations in order to saturate the connection.
 It transfers